 To change a knob on a radio or linear control such as the throttle, click on the left hand side to decrease the value, and the right hand side to increase the value.
-Click with the left mouse button to make a small adjustment, or the right button to make a large one.
-Some controls, such as radios, also support using the mouse wheel.
+Click with the left mouse button to make a small adjustment, or the middle button to make a large one.
+Some controls, such as radios, also support using the mouse wheel, while others, such as throttles, support dragging the mouse with the left button pressed..